-Bret Mollon enters his second season as the MSU men's and women's soccer volunteer assistant coach where he works with the goalkeepers.
+Bret Mollon enters his third season as the MSU men's and women's soccer volunteer assistant coach where he works with the goalkeepers.

 Mollon joins Michigan State after three successful seasons as the assistant goalkeepers coach at Coastal Carolina University.
 The Chanticleers made the NCAA tournament in all three of Mollon's seasons and were ranked as high as fourth in the country during the 2015 campaign, the highest ranking in school history.
 In his first season at CCU, his goalkeepers set the school and conference record for shutouts in a season with 12 and followed it up with a Big South Championship in 2014.

 Mollon also spent two seasons as an assistant with the Coastal Carolina women's soccer program, helping their goalkeepers establish new school records for shutouts and fewest goals allowed in a season.